ivaivalous/pgptools/README.md

-# gpgtools
+# pgptools

-GPG-related tools for Go
+PGP-related tools for Go